 Continue reading “Eating My Way Through Mandeville, Jamaica”Eating My Way Through Kingston, Jamaica

 Kingston is home to Jamaica’s finest dining scene, and you can get food from many of the world’s most distinct cuisines— Indian, Mexican, Chinese, Japanese, Middle Eastern, West African, Greek, French and of course, Jamaican cuisine.
 I try to eat in much more than I dine out because it’s cheaper, healthier and I like knowing what ingredients went into my food.
 I also enjoy cooking even if I don’t get the time to do so as often as I’d like.
 That being said, once in a while I love dining out!
 Something about having food made for me by someone who makes a living from cooking and in a different ambiance from my humble abode gets me excited.
 I often find myself going back to old favourites– those places which have never let me down– but trying new places can be fun too.
-Here’s a list of my five favourite restaurants in Kingston, and five more I’m excited to try once it’s safe to dine out once more.
+Here’s a list of my favourite restaurants in Kingston.
+Pressed for time?
+Check out this tour instead.

 Continue reading “Eating My Way Through Kingston, Jamaica”10 Unique Food Experiences You Can Only Have in Jamaica